jglass/question-app/README.md

-~~- Solve bug where you have to click twice on last question~~ ~~- Move API stuff to separate file under src/lib folder~~ ~~- Fix token requests so that auth token is only requested once~~
-- Change to new function syntax
+~~- Solve bug where you have to click twice on last question~~ ~~- Move API stuff to separate file under src/lib folder~~ ~~- Fix token requests so that auth token is only requested once~~ ~~- Change to new function syntax~~
+- Update tests
+- Finish Styling questions
 - Compartmentalize list into features, bugs, wishlist, ideas
 - Add placeholders for spotify content when loading results
 - Think about whether data from files would be better just in HTML